roots/docs/docs/sage/9.x/configuration.md

+---
+description: Use setup.php in Sage to enable/disable theme features and set configuration values.
+Register navigation menus, sidebars, define theme support and more.
+---

 # Configuration

 `app/setup.php` is used to enqueue stylesheets and scripts, register support for theme features with `add_theme_support`, and register navigation menus and sidebars.